 Mika is currently editorial director at the University of Redlands, a private, nonprofit institution in Southern California that blends liberal arts and professional education.

-Mika is currently director of communications at The Scripps Research Institute, a nonprofit biomedical research organization headquartered in La Jolla, California, where she defines the institute's communications strategy and tactics and spearheads branding, media/public relations and marketing efforts, as well as supporting executive communications.
-Previously, she held staff positions in New York City at The Rockefeller Group (which included Rockefeller Center Management, Radio City Music Hall, and Cushman & Wakefield), The Rockefeller University, and public relations agency Geto & deMilly.
+Previously, she was director of communications at The Scripps Research Institute, a nonprofit biomedical research organization headquartered in La Jolla, California.
+She has also held staff positions in New York City at The Rockefeller Group (which included Rockefeller Center Management, Radio City Music Hall, and Cushman & Wakefield), The Rockefeller University, and public relations agency Geto & deMilly.

 She has also worked on a freelance basis for organizations including Bristol-Myers Squibb, Elan Pharmaceuticals, Chiron Corporation (now part of Novartis), Lowy Medical Research Institute and Beth Israel Hospital.
 Projects have included creating annual reports, newsletters, white papers, brochures and website content.

 Mika has received many awards for her work.